sarah-altowaity1/codepath-prework/README.md

 ## Notes

-One of the challenges that delayed my progress was getting used to the Xcode GUI, which required a little bit of exploration as I completed the pre-work.
+As this was my first exposure to iOS app development, one of the challenges that delayed my progress was getting used to the Xcode GUI, which required a little bit of exploration as I completed the pre-work.

 ## License